ozanguneyli/Sentiment-Analyzer/README.md

 - 📈 Progress tracking with time estimation
 - 📝 Configurable logging with loguru
 - ⚙️ Pydantic-based configuration management
+- 🐳 Dockerized environment for easy deployment and reproducibility

 ## 📦 Installation
 The project is compatible with **Python 3.8+**.
 To install the required dependencies, run: